zeleugim88/chat-it-academy/README.md

 1) Some style assets like CSS, images...
 2) 3 HTML files (homepage for signup / login, menu page and chat page).
 3) 3 Javascript files (one for each HTML file) that contains the buttons, event-handlers, html-elements definition and cleaning of session storage.
-4) 2 helpers javascript files (users and rooms) for the FETCH functions that manage the requests and the responses with the server.
+4) 2 helper javascript files (users and rooms) for the FETCH functions that manage the requests and the responses with the server.

  ⚠️ FRONT IS NOT RESPONSIVE, SO THE CHAT CAN ONLY BE USED IN COMPUTER WITH FULL SCREEN ⚠️

  ![Demo](https://raw.githubusercontent.com/zeleugim88/chat-it-academy/main/img/6.png)